 William Preston becomes a Fremonter

 In September 1888 William Preston, age 48, bought a house lot for $1 in the 3600 block of Whitman Avenue North, where he built his own home.
+Like others, his lot purchase was listed in the Seattle Daily Intelligencer newspaper that summer, and that is how I obtained the date of Preston’s purchase with the lot number showing where he would live (info on newspaper microfilm is at the library, see source list below).
 Located about one block to the northeast of the present Troll statue, Whitman Avenue North has many older homes, but the house built by William Preston is not there any more.

 William was the only Preston brother to settle in Fremont.
 For the next twelve years until his retirement, William prospered as a carpenter in Fremont, building some of the very first houses in the neighborhood.